Orval Faubus: 1960 presidential election

-Later life and death
+Later life

 Faubus chose not to run for re-election to a seventh term in what would likely have been a difficult race in 1966.
 Former gubernatorial candidate James D. Johnson, by then an elected Arkansas Supreme Court Justice, narrowly won the Democratic nomination over another justice, the moderate Frank Holt.
 Johnson was then defeated in the general election by Winthrop Rockefeller, who became the state's first GOP governor since Reconstruction.
 Years later, Johnson himself became a Republican and supported Governor Frank D. White, later a benefactor of Faubus.

 In the 1968 United States presidential election, Faubus was among five people considered for the vice-presidential slot of third-party presidential candidate George Wallace.
 However, in light of the public perception of both as segregationists, Wallace selected retired General Curtis LeMay.
 During the 1969 season, Faubus was hired by new owner Jess Odom to be general manager of his Li'l Abner theme park in the Ozark Mountains, Dogpatch USA.
 According to newspaper articles, Faubus was said to have commented that managing the park was similar to running state government because some of the same tricks applied to both.

 Faubus sought the governorship again in 1970, 1974, and 1986 but was defeated in the Democratic primaries by Dale Bumpers, David Pryor, and Bill Clinton, respectively, each of whom defeated Republican opponents.
 In the 1970 race, two other Democratic candidates in the running, Joe Purcell and Hayes McClerkin, failed to make the runoff, and Bumpers barely edged Purcell for the chance to face Faubus directly.
 In his last race, 1986, he polled 174,402 votes (33.5 percent) to Clinton's 315,397 (60.6 percent).

-Faubus's decline occurred when the Democrats reformed their own party in response to public acceptance of the progressive policies followed by Rockefeller.
-Thus, a new generation of popular Democratic candidates easily contrasted themselves favorably in voters' minds with Faubus's old-style politics and a more conservative Republican Party which followed Rockefeller's tenure in the state.
-In 1976, a report surfaced that Arkansas Republican leaders had approached Faubus about running for governor that year against Pryor, but both Faubus and the GOP denied the claim.
-The GOP instead ran the 40-year-old Pine Bluff plumber Leon Griffith as its sacrificial lamb candidate against Pryor, who won the second of his two gubernatorial terms with more than 80 percent of the ballots.

-In the 1988 Democratic primaries, Faubus endorsed civil rights leader Jesse Jackson's campaign.
+In 1984, Faubus was one of the few white politicians to support civil rights activist Jesse Jackson for President of the United States.
+He supported Jackson again in the 1988 Democratic primaries.
 Faubus, a life-long Southern Baptist, died of prostate cancer on December 14, 1994, and is interred at the Combs Cemetery in Combs, Arkansas.